Antivirus is software for the identification and blocking of

 - If a file needs to be opened and it is believed to contain non-confidential data, the user can upload it to the virustotal site, which will analyse the file for free using a wide range of software.

-- It is also sensible to wait 3 or 4 days before opening it.
+- It is also sensible to wait three or four days before opening it.
 In fact, if it is new malware, this wait will be needed to enable the production of the antivirus software to detect the code, analyse it and update the antivirus signature databases.

 Within an organisation, the following are required: